 In May 2021, Arch joined ResponsibleSteelTM, the steel industry's first global not-for-profit multi-stakeholder standard and certification initiative.
 Arch is the first and only U.S. metallurgical coal producer to join the organization to date.
+Arch is targeting securing ResponsibleSteel certification at the Leer mine by 2025, and thereafter plans to secure certification at its other metallurgical operations.

-Near-Term Climate Strategy: In keeping with Arch's strategic pivot, we have built - and continue to expand - a world-class metallurgical coal franchise, fueled in large part with cash generated from our legacy thermal assets.
-During the past 22 quarters, we have generated nearly \$900 million more in cash than we have invested in maintenance capital at our thermal mines, and have directed much of that excess cash to the buildout of our metallurgical portfolio.
+Near-Term Climate Strategy: In keeping with Arch's strategic pivot, we have built-and continue to expand-a world-class metallurgical franchise, fueled in large part with cash generated from our legacy thermal assets.
+During the past six-plus years, we have generated nearly \$1.2 billion more in cash than we have invested in maintenance capital at our thermal mines, and have directed much of that excess cash to the buildout of our metallurgical portfolio, as well as to perform and establish funding for final reclamation work at our Powder River Basin operations.
 Since the fourth quarter of 2016, Arch has directed nearly 90 percent of our total capital spending to our metallurgical segment.
 We recently commissioned another world-class longwall mine, Leer South, on our high-quality Leer metallurgical reserves in northern West Virginia, at a total investment of approximately \$400 million.
 In support of this buildout of our metallurgical franchise, we have focused intensively in recent years on building a robust customer base in the international arena, including Asia, where new steel production and demand is expected to be greatest.

 Given that high-quality metallurgical coal is more valuable than thermal coal, Arch expects to produce far less coal in our new configuration, but to generate significantly greater value for our stakeholders.
 In short, Arch is transitioning from a supplier of higher-volume, lower-value thermal products, to a supplier of higher-value, lower-volume metallurgical products.
 In addition, Arch's core metallurgical mine portfolio consists exclusively of underground mines, which rely on electricity as their principal energy source, in contrast to our thermal operations, which are largely surface mines that rely principally on diesel fuel.
 Consequently, Arch's energy usage will become increasingly climate-compatible as the U.S. power system continues its shift to renewable and other low-carbon resources.
-In keeping with these developments, Arch's Scope 1 and Scope 2 emissions have declined by an estimated 56 percent or more over the course of the past eight years, and should decline further - and at a rapid pace - over the coming decade.
+In keeping with these developments, Arch's Scope 1 and Scope 2 emissions have declined by an estimated 47 percent since 2011, and should decline further over the coming decade.